6 Exceptions to the Just Cause Eviction Law in San Diego, CA

 A violation of the lease agreement is justifiable for a lease termination.
 The general rule of thumb is that anything included in the lease that follows rent control laws is protected by court.
 For landlords and tenants, they will have a clear understanding of what is allowed and not allowed in the tenancy.

 The difficult thing is understanding the local rent control laws that might pertain to your home.
 Working with a property manager in San Diego with much experience leasing out properties is recommended.

-In San Diego, a landlord can terminate a lease if the landlord, their spouse, parent, grandparent, brother, sister, child, grandchild, or a resident manager, plans to occupy the rental unit as their principal residence.
+In San Diego, a landlord can also terminate a lease if the landlord, their spouse, parent, grandparent, brother, sister, child, grandchild, or a resident manager, plans to occupy the rental unit as their principal residence.

-Tenant’s refusal to renew leasing agreement with same terms
+The tenant refuses to renew leasing agreement with same terms

 This is because the contract has essentially expired.
 If the tenant refuses to comply with a same or new contract, the landlord has no obligation to rent to them.

-Refusing entry to landlord after proper request
+The tenant refuses entry to landlord after proper request

 Ellis Act Evictions

 A landlord can evict their current tenants by choosing to remove their property from the rental market.
 This is called the Ellis Act eviction.
 Property owners who chooses this method will be forbidden from releasing their unit for a certain number of years, depending on the zone and city laws.
 Landlords must give tenants a 120 day notice of eviction and a 12 month notice if the tenant is a senior citizen.